AnnChou/DrawAloudSymptoms/media/prompts.md

 # Health Reflection Prompts

-## grounding
+## Chapter 1: grounding.
 Sit quietly and ground yourself before drawing.

-## landmark1
+## Chapter 2: past landmark.
 Recall a past health feeling or memory.
-Draw what you feel.
+Draw what you feel, and add a date.

-## landmark2
+## Chapter 3: current landmark.
 Focus on your current health sensation.
-Sketch what you notice.
+Sketch what you notice, and add today's date

-## optimal
+## Chapter 4: Optimal landmark.
 Imagine your optimal health state.
 Draw your wish.
+Add a follow-up date.